lsirk/autoupdates/README.md

 - Snap updates are controlled via `refresh.hold`
 - Firmware updates are managed via `fwupd`
-- Livepatch is managed via Ubuntu Pro (`pro`) and is not modified by this tool
 - The tool does not remove packages or modify system configuration beyond enabling/disabling services

 ## Purpose